 You can also find interesting trends in your spending – Week-wise, category-wise.

 In addition to adding your existing MFs to track, ET Money also lets you make an investment – all paperless (provided your KYC-Know Your Customer) is in place.
 For investing, you need to verify your PAN card number and open an investment account.

-Funds are categorized into Equity, Debt and Hybrid and also helps you find best performing ones based on annualized returns, NAV among others.
+Funds are categorized into Equity, Debt, and Hybrid and also helps you find best-performing ones based on annualized returns, NAV among others.
 Right from ELSS to short-term funds, there are top suggestions that you can invest in by a tap.
 For a newbie investor, it also has a calculator showing how much could have been made, if we invest for 1 month to 5 years in a particular fund.
-With comparisons and fileters, you can pick and choose the fund according to your risk appetite.
+With comparisons and filters, you can pick and choose the fund according to your risk appetite.